 True of many German cities, there’s no end to the number of churches you’ll come across in Regensburg.
 The Gothic Regensburg Cathedral is the highlight, but the extravagant rococo interior of the Alte Kapelle is worth seeing as well.

 Sitting on Germany’s famous Romantic Road, the picturesque town of Rothenburg ob der Tauber is one of Germany’s most frequently photographed destinations.
 Of course, it’s easy to see why when there’s a quaint medieval scene around every corner.

 Now, Rothenburg ob der Tauber is quite a small town, making it the perfect size to cover with a day trip.
 To explore it’s well-preserved medieval center, you’ll first need to pass through one of the mighty gates that sit along its fantastic town walls.
 After climbing up the walls and taking a walk along them, make your way to the town’s central square; Marktplatz.
 There you’ll find the wonderful Old Town Hall and the intricate Marktplatz Fountain.

 Rothenburg’s most iconic spot though is Plönlein which is just a short walk away.
 Fight your way past the other tourists to see this gorgeous street corner surrounded by gorgeous buildings and gate towers.
 Before leaving, be sure to take in the view from the Burggarten of the town vineyards which lead down to the River Tauber.

-And there you have it, everything you need to know to properly experience Nuremberg in 1 day.
+And there you have it – the ultimate Nuremberg itinerary with everything you need to know to properly experience Nuremberg in 1 day.
 Take this advice and you should have a great time visiting this charming old city.